Is your daughter getting white discharge before a period? | luna app

-Discharge before period: is this normal for teens?
+Discharge before a period: is this normal for teens?

-- Discharge before a period is normal – it’s a sign the body is developing and preparing for menstruation
+Yes.
+White discharge before a period is normal for teens and is a sign that the body is developing and preparing for menstruation.

 Due to natural hormonal fluctuations, the consistency, colour, and amount of discharge can change throughout the menstrual cycle.